urosevic/stock-ticker/readme.txt

 = I set to show `%company%` but symbol is displayed instead =

-Please note that Alpha Vantage does not provide company name in retrieved feeds.
-You'll need to set company name in *Custom Names* field on plugin settings page.
+Please note that Alpha Vantage does not provide the company name in retrieved feeds.
+You'll need to set the company name in the *Custom Names* field on the plugin settings page.

-= How to resolve error `Unfortunately, we could not get stock quotes this time`? =
+= How to resolve the error `Unfortunately, we could not get stock quotes this time`? =

-This can be temporary issue.
-First try to run `Fetch Stock Data Now!` on plugin settings page.
+This can be a temporary issue.
+First, try running `Fetch Stock Data Now!` on the plugin settings page.

-If that does not help, next try to increase *Fetch Timeout* option on general plugin settings and then run `Fetch Stock Data Now!`.
+Then try increasing the *Fetch Timeout* option in the general plugin settings and run `Fetch Stock Data Now!`.

-If you still experiencing issue, please contact us through [support forum](https://wordpress.org/support/plugin/stock-ticker).
+If you continue to experience issues, please contact us through the [community support forum](https://wordpress.org/support/plugin/stock-ticker).

 = Can I get stock data for my custom code? =

-Since version 3.1 of Stock Ticker you can get stock data in custom functions.
-Fore example:
+Since version 3.1 of Stock Ticker, you can get stock data in custom functions.
+For example:

 `
 <?php